 After some 38 years at the same location at 3906 Worth Street, the need for a larger campus and a more modern building became obvious to the Board of Trustees.
 September 1983 was the date selected for the Dallas Institute of Funeral Service to move from the old facilities to the beautiful new building at 3909 South Buckner Boulevard in Dallas.
 In 1995, in an effort to maintain state of the art facilities, a major renovation and addition project was completed.
 The school presently sits on a developed campus of three acres.

 Dallas Institute of Funeral Service represents the longest continuous operation under the same general management of any funeral service educational institution in the United States.
 It is accredited by the American Board of Funeral Service Education, the official accrediting agency for funeral service education as recognized by the United States Office of Education.
 The college is approved by all state funeral service licensing agencies, federal student loans, Pell Grants, veteran's training; and vocational rehabilitation training.
-Dallas Institute of Funeral Service is an active member of the National Association of Colleges of Mortuary Science and eligible students attending the college may receive financial assistance from a number of agencies, including Veterans Administration, Vocational Rehabilitation Commissions, and Job Retraining Programs.
+Dallas Institute of Funeral Service is an active member of the National Associated Colleges of Mortuary Science, Inc. and eligible students attending the college may receive financial assistance from a number of agencies, including Veterans Administration, Vocational Rehabilitation Commissions, and Job Retraining Programs.